 When should ACH Positive Pay be used?

-First Business Bank recommends ACH Debit blocks to manage the risk of electronic funds transfer fraud.
-Besides ACH Debit Filter, the bank now offers ACH Positive Pay.
-ACH Positive Pay allows clients to review and manage approved ACH Debits within Business Internet Banking.
-If an ACH Debit hits the filter, you'll receive an email and be prompted to review the ACH Debit item within Business Internet Banking for approval.
-This new highly automated service is being offered at a discount price until year end 2012.
+First Business Bank recommends ACH Positive Pay to manage the risk of electronic funds transfer fraud.
+ACH Positive Pay allows clients to review and manage approved ACH Debits within Online Business Banking.
+If an ACH Debit hits the filter, you'll receive an email and be prompted to review the ACH Debit item within Online Business Banking for approval.

 What is Account Reconciliation?